Book and Volume. An [auto mata] release, 2005.

 Twisty Little Passages: An Approach to Interactive Fiction.
 The first book covering the history of IF and proposing ways to understand how IF works.
 The MIT Press, 2003.

 "Riddle Machines: The History and Nature of Interactive Fiction."
 By Nick Montfort.
 A Companion to Digital Literary Studies, pp. 267-282.
 Editors, Ray Siemens and Susan Schreibman.
 Basil Blackwell, 2007.
-[I consider this article, which is addressed to humanities students and scholars, to be my best short, general introduction to IF.]
+[Although it is old at this point, I consider this article, which is addressed to humanities students and scholars, to be my best short, general introduction to IF.]

 "Interactive Fiction Communities: From Preservation through Promotion and Beyond."
 By Nick Montfort & Emily Short.
 Dichtung Digital, 2012.